udsl/Processor6502/README.md

 ### Memory View <img width="16" alt="palegreen" src="images/palegreendot.jpg">

-Displays the contents of all 65536 memory locations with disasembly of contents if valid.
+Displays the contents of all 65536 memory locations with disassembly of contents if valid.

 **Memory Image** Menu button with options to save and load the current contents of memory to an image file.

+On save the **Set Range Dialogue** pops up, the start and end address of the dump can be entered in the current selected Number Format (DEC, HEX, OCT or BIN).

+On **Set Range** the file to save to can be selected / entered and a image of the memory range is written.

 The **View PC** button scrolls the view to the current PC location.